whereverittakes/Odin-FrontEndProject/README.md

 Use object-fit:cover;, ensuring they maintain their aspect ratio.

 There were quite other challenging parts as well, but that was by far the most challenging of all of them.

+    Click here to see a live preview: https://htmlpreview.github.io/?https://github.com/whereverittakes/Odin-FrontEndProject/blob/main/index.html